jtay/shoehive/docs/quick-start.md

 // Shuffle the deck
 table.shuffleDeck();

-// Draw a card from the deck (visible by default) const card = table.drawCard();
+// Draw a card (visible by default) const card = table.drawCard();

 // Draw a hidden card